 Mrs. Chauncey J. Blair, Chicago; [ P. W. French and Company, New York , by 1938–44; sold to MMA]

-Wilson, Arnold T. "7th January to 28th February, 1931."
-In Catalogue of the International Exhibition of Persian Art.
+Wilson, Arnold T. Catalogue of the International Exhibition of Persian Art.
 3rd. ed.
 London: Royal Academy of Arts, 1931. no. 249.

 Harari, Ralph, and Richard Ettinghausen.
-A Survey of Persian Art from Prehistoric Times to the Present, edited by Arthur Upham Pope.
-Vol. I–VI.
+A Survey of Persian Art from Prehistoric Times to the Present, edited by Arthur Upham Pope. vol. I–VI.
 London and New York: Oxford University Press, 1938. vol. III, p.
-2375, ill. vol VI, pl.
+2375, ill. vol. VI, pl.
 1217.

 Ackerman, Phyllis.
 "The Iranian Institute, New York."
 In Guide to the Exhibition of Persian Art.
 2nd. ed.
-New York: The Iranian Institute, 1940. no. Gallery VII, no. 4, pp. 141-142.
+New York: Iranian Institute, 1940.
+Gallery VII, no. 4, pp. 141–42.

 Ellis, Charles.
-"The Portuguese carpets of Gujarat."
-In Islamic Art in The Metropolitan Museum of Art, edited by Richard Ettinghausen.
-New York: The Metropolitan Museum of Art, 1972. p.
+"The Portuguese Carpets of Gujarat."
+Islamic Art in The Metropolitan Museum of Art (1972). p.
 267, ill. fig. 1 (b/w).